open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 Messaging semantic conventions for tracing and for metrics overlap and should be as consistent as possible.
-However, semantic conventions for metrics will be handled seperately and are not in scope for this OTEP.
+However, semantic conventions for metrics will be handled separately and are not in scope for this OTEP.

 ## Further reading